ManuGira/Relative/examples/README.md

 # Examples

-This folder contains practical examples demonstrating how to use the Relative package.
+This folder contains practical examples demonstrating how to use the Coordinatus package.

 ## Running Examples